Operation Ore: Operation Ore

-Controversies
+Legal challenges

-After 2003 Operation Ore came under closer scrutiny, with police forces in the UK being criticised for their handling of the operation.
-The most common criticism was that they failed to determine whether or not the owners of credit cards in Landslide's database actually accessed any sites containing child porn, unlike in the US where it was determined in advance whether or not credit card subscribers had purchased child porn.
+After 2003, Operation Ore came under closer scrutiny, with police forces in the UK being criticised for their handling of the operation.
+The most common criticism was that they failed to determine whether or not the owners of credit cards in Landslide's database actually accessed any sites containing child abuse images, unlike in the US, where it was determined in advance whether or not credit card subscribers had purchased child abuse material.
 Investigative journalist Duncan Campbell exposed these flaws in a series of articles in 2005 and 2007.

-Many of the charges at the Landslide affiliated sites were made using stolen credit card information, and the police arrested the real owners of the credit cards, not the viewers.
-Thousands of credit card charges were made where there was no access to a site, or access only to a dummy site.
+Many of the charges at the Landslide-affiliated sites were made using stolen credit card information, and the police arrested the real owners of the credit cards, not the viewers.
+Thousands of credit card charges were made where there was no access to a site or access only to a dummy site.
 When the police checked, seven years after Operation Ore commenced, they found 54,348 occurrences of stolen credit card information in the Landslide database.
-The British police failed to provide this information to the defendants, and in some cases implied that they had checked and found no evidence of credit card fraud when no such check had been done.
-Because of the nature of the charges, children were removed from homes immediately.
+The British police failed to provide this information to the defendants and, in some cases, implied that they had checked and found no evidence of credit card fraud when no such check had been done.
+Because of the nature of the charges, children were removed from the homes immediately.
 In the two years it took the police to determine that thousands had been falsely accused, over 100 children had been removed from their homes and denied any unsupervised time with their fathers.
 The arrests also led to an estimated 33 suicides by 2007.

 One man was charged when the sole "suspicious" image in his possession was of young-looking—but adult—actress Melissa Ashley.
-Also arrested were Massive Attack's Robert Del Naja (later cleared) and The Who's guitarist Pete Townshend, who was cautioned by the police after acknowledging a credit card access to the Landslide website.
+Also arrested were Massive Attack's Robert Del Naja (later cleared) and The Who's guitarist Pete Townshend, who was cautioned by the police after acknowledging credit card access to the Landslide website.
 Duncan Campbell later stated in PC Pro magazine that their credit card charges and IP addresses were traced through the Landslide site, and both were found to have accessed sites which had nothing to do with child pornography.
 The actor and writer Chris Langham was among those convicted.